x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/address-books/offline-address-books/create-offline-address-book.md

 - Estimated time to complete: 5 minutes.

-- You need to be assigned permissions before you can perform this procedure or procedures.
-To see what permissions you need, see the "Offline address books" entry in the [Email Address and Address Book Permissions](https://technet.microsoft.com/library/1c1de09d-16ef-4424-9bfb-eb7edffbc8c2.aspx) topic.

-- By default in Exchange Online, the Address List role isn't assigned to any role groups.
+- By default, the Address List role isn't assigned to any role groups in Exchange Online.
 To use any cmdlets that require the Address List role, you need to add the role to a role group.
-For more information, see the "Add a role to a role group" section in the topic, **Manage role groups**.
+For more information, see [Modify role groups](../../permissions-exo/role-groups.md#modify-role-groups).

-- You can't use the Exchange admin center (EAC) to perform this procedure.
-You can only use Exchange Online PowerShell.
+- You can only use Exchange Online PowerShell to perform the procedures in this topic.
 To connect to Exchange Online PowerShell, see [Connect to Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/connect-to-exchange-online-powershell).

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542) or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).